 - When you arrive at your polling place location, a precinct inspector will ask that you complete an Application to Vote form to verify your name and address as shown on the precinct poll list.

 - The precinct inspectors will provide instructions on how to mark the ballot.

 - You must be at least 18 years of age by the day of the election.

 - You must be a resident of the State of Michigan and must be at least a 30-day resident of your city or township by the day of the election.

-- You may request an absent voter ballot by letter or postal card from your city or township clerk.
-Applications for absent voter ballots are also available from your city or township clerk.
+- You may request an absent voter ballot from your city or township clerk.

-- The deadline for applying to receive an absent voter ballot by mail is 2 p.m. on the Saturday prior to the election.
+- The deadline to receive an absent voter ballot by mail is 5 p.m. on the Friday prior to the election.

 - The deadline for applying to vote an absent voter ballot in